 The trucks can be found in three different locations around the island, but the Kahuku Sugar Mill location on the North Shore is our favorite.

-This was the first location where the truck was parked and it has now become its permanent location.
+This was the first location where the truck was parked, and it has now become its permanent location.

+Giovanni’s is known for two things: their savory butter lemon shrimp and their truck covered in signatures.
 Order a plate of jumbo shrimp simmered in a butter lemon sauce, then add your signature to the truck!

-Their menu is simple with only three shrimp plate options, butter lemon shrimp, shrimp scampi, or hot and spicy shrimp.
+Their menu is simple with only three shrimp plate options, including butter lemon shrimp, shrimp scampi, or hot and spicy shrimp.

 Each plate is served with a dozen shrimp and 2 scoops of rice.
 You can also order a half-portion plate.